ageofzetta/nodejs-interview/NodeJS.md

 What module bundlers do you know and what one do you prefer?

+Do you use Closures? ¿Why?

 What is NodeJS?

 How NodeJS deal with the Asynchronous nature of JS?

+If you were working on a NodeJS app right now how would that project folder structure would look like?

+Do you know how to switch between versions of NodeJS ?
+How and why would you do that?

 Which NodeJS built-in modules do you use frequently?